redcatphp/strategy/README.md

 ### 2.4 Improve scalability

  Forget almost all factories, registries and service locators.
-By using Wire you can change the constructor parameters adding/removing dependencies on a whim without worrying about side-effects throughout your code.
+By using Ding you can change the constructor parameters adding/removing dependencies on a whim without worrying about side-effects throughout your code.
  Objects doesn't anymore need to know what dependencies other objects have and making changes become incredibly easy!

- Once Wire is handling your application's dependencies, you can simply add a class to the system like this:
+ Once Ding is handling your application's dependencies, you can simply add a class to the system like this:

 ```php